tamunoWoks/website_performance_analysis/README.md

 - Correlation Analysis: Scatter plots showing the correlation between different engagement metrics.
 - Channel Performance Bar Plots: Comparative visualizations of user and session data across different channels, normalized engagement metrics.
 - Traffic Forecasting Plot: A plot showing actual web traffic (sessions) and the SARIMA forecast for the next 24 hours.

+## Conclusion:
+This project demonstrates a complete workflow for analyzing web traffic data, understanding user engagement patterns, evaluating marketing channel performance, and forecasting future traffic trends.
+The insights gained can be used to improve website performance, optimize marketing efforts, and enhance the user experience.